Tarun-MR/Fetch/README.md

 1. **Text Preprocessing:** Robust preprocessing, including lemmatization, stop-word removal, and tokenization, is crucial for accurate similarity measurements.

-2. **Similarity Score:** A combination of basic text similarity and advanced TF-IDF is used for accuracy and computational efficiency.
+2. **Similarity Score:** A combination of cosine similarity and advanced TF-IDF is used for accuracy and computational efficiency.

 3. **Keyword Extraction:** Extracting keywords enhances relevancy assessments using a straightforward CountVectorizer method.